dmtrrk/prjctr-ml-in-prod/readme.md

 ```

 # Configuring the train model
-Checkout the `config.yaml` for the model configuration.
+Checkout the `config.yaml` for the Hugging Face model configuration.
 The current model `prajjwal1/bert-tiny` is running fast on CPU.

 # API definition